engrebecca/code-quiz/README.md

 # ⚡ Harry Potter Quiz ⚡

 ## Summary
-Put your knowledge of Harry Potter to the test with this quiz!
+Are you a fan of Harry Potter?
+Put your knowledge of the series to the test with this quiz!

 The Harry Potter Quiz features a 60 second timer and 10 multiple-choice questions.
 10 points are awarded for every correct answer.
 5 seconds are deducted from the timer for each incorrect answer.
 Beat the clock and try to get a new high score.